End of life Plan

 I love a good movie and have a supply for every occasion.

 I would like photographs of my life and friends and family all around with my photo albums close by.

 I would like to be told/when I am dying, and in my last hours I would like some favourite music played to me.
 Helen is helping me make a CD of music.
 Sounds of the ocean would be calming for me.

 I want to stay at home if possible but recognise I may need admissions to hospice for management of some aspects of my care.
 No resuscitation, no antibiotics.
 I have completed an Advance Care Directive.

 I want a decorated cardboard coffin with personal objects of my choice/ drawings from all the people in my life.

 When I have died I would like to stay home for 2 days if possible before my celebration, my husband and Helen have arranged this with the undertaker.

 I want to be buried in my purple t-shirt and shorts wrapped in the blanket I have had with me while dying (a special quilt that tells my life story).

-I want a natural burial in a woodland setting and lots of singing, dancing and fun.
+I want a natural burial in a woodland setting and lots of singing, dancing, weeping then and fun.